Frequently asked questions

 I already have a postgraduate degree, can I still apply for a Faculty of Medicine Master's Scholarship?

-UK or EU applicants who already hold postgraduate degrees will only be considered if their chosen subject is sufficiently different from their existing degree.
+Applicants who already hold postgraduate degrees will only be considered if their chosen subject is sufficiently different from their existing degree.
 If in doubt, please contact us.

 Will I need to have an offer of a place on a course before applying for a Faculty of Medicine Master's Scholarship?